Patient is shocked by the bad news on her test result.

 At Mushkatel Robbins & Becker, PLLC, our attorneys have more than 50 years of combined experience representing victims of medical malpractice in Surprise and across Arizona.
 Our service-based approach to your case gives you the personalized attention that you need and deserve – because no two cases are alike – combined with aggressive representation focused on seeking the best possible outcome in your case.

-Contact us now for a free and confidential consultation with one of our Surprise medical malpractice lawyers.
+Contact us now for a confidential consultation with one of our Surprise medical malpractice lawyers.